laszloszurok/hugo-website/content/notes/linux-enable-hibernation.md

 HOOKS=(base udev autodetect modconf block filesystems keyboard fsck)
 ```

-You have to add the `resume` hook to this array, somewhere after udev, so the line will be:
+The `resume` hook has to be added to this array, somewhere after udev, so the line will be:
 ```text
 HOOKS=(base udev autodetect modconf block filesystems keyboard resume fsck)
 ```